Original: http://docs.djangoproject.com/en/dev/intro/overview/

-Django kann auch ohne Datenbank benutzt werden, das objektrelational Mapping ist jedoch eines seiner Stärken.
+Django kann auch ohne Datenbank benutzt werden, das objektrelational Mapping (ORM) ist jedoch eines seiner Stärken.

 Beispiel: